How much does it cost to start a business in Australia?

 Digital marketing is the promotion of your business on social media, email, and search engines.

-Digital marketing can increase the initial costs to start a business, but it also puts the product or service directly in front of its ideal customer, which could provide quick returns.
+Digital marketing can increase your initial costs.
+But it puts your product or service directly in front of your ideal customer, which can provide quick returns.

-Some digital marketing methods, like social media and content creation (blogging), are budget-friendly ways for businesses to connect with customers.
-It’s also quite easy to track the return on investment (ROI) and scale up profitable methods.
+Some digital marketing methods, like social media and content creation (blogging), are budget-friendly ways to connect with customers.
+See more business cost-saving ideas.
+It's also quite easy to track the return on investment (ROI) and scale up profitable methods.

 But while digital marketing methods are often cost effective, running entire campaigns can be expensive, especially in competitive industries.